RaspberryPiFoundation/webdev-curriculum/en-GB/linked-rooms/index.md

 layout: project
 notes: "Linked Rooms - notes.md"
 new: true
+project-type: new
 project-type: beta
 ---

 # Introduction {.intro}

-In this project, you'll create a set of linked rooms where each room is a different web page.
+In this project, you'll create a set of linked rooms where each room is a different web page which you can decorate with HTML.

 ![screenshot](images/rooms-hall-finished.png)